 A good first step is to click here for a PDF of Vital Records of Worthington, Massachusetts to the Year 1850, New England Historic Genealogical Society, Boston, 1911.

-Two other useful titles – both freely accessible to the public in PDF form – are Secular History of the Town of Worthington: From Its First Settlement to 1854, by James C. Rice, and The South Worthington Parish, by Rev. George Reed Moody, published in 1905.
+Two other useful titles – both freely accessible to the public in PDF form – are History of the Town of Worthington, From Its Settlement to 1874 (which includes Secular History of Worthington to 1854, by James C. Rice; Ecclesiastical History of Worthington to July 1, 1853 and Continuation of the Ecclesiastical History of Worthington From 1853 to 1874, by J. H. Bisbee; and Secular History of the Town of Worthington from 1853 to 1874, by C. K. Brewster) and The South Worthington Parish, by Rev. George Reed Moody, published in 1905.

 4. CONDUCTING YOUR OWN LOCAL RESEARCH